Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Background on detectors of AI-generated text

 \section{Background on detectors of AI-generated text}

-In this section, we provide an overview of existing algorithms that have been developed for the purpose of detecting machine-generated text.
-Such algorithms fall into three main categories: (1) watermarking algorithms, which modify the generative algorithm to encode hidden information unique to the API (\sectionref{sec:watermark}); (2) statistical outlier detection methods, which do not modify the generative algorithm but look for inherent artifacts in generated text (\sectionref{sec:outlier-detection}); and (3) classifiers trained to discriminate machine-generated text from human-written text (\sectionref{sec:classifiers}).
-Finally, in~\sectionref{sec:sadasivan}, we compare and contrast our work to ~\citet{sadasivan2023aigenerated}, who also note the efficacy of paraphrasing attacks but do not consider a retrieval-based defense in their pessimistic conclusion about the fate of AI-generated text detection.
+In this section, we provide a brief overview of existing algorithms for detecting AI-generated text detection (see \appendixref{sec:detection-background} for a detailed version).
+We also contrast our work to~\citet{sadasivan2023aigenerated}, a concurrent effort which notes the efficacy of paraphrasing attacks but does not consider a retrieval-based defense in its pessimistic conclusion about the fate of AI-generated text detection.